 If you do take liquids in your hand luggage:

 - containers must hold no more than 100ml

-- containers must be carried in a single, transparent, re-sealable plastic bag, which holds no more than a litre and measures approximately 20cm x 20cm
+- containers should be in a single, transparent, resealable plastic bag, which holds no more than a litre and measures approximately 20cm by 20cm

 - contents must fit comfortably inside the bag so it can be sealed